One Flew Over the Cuckoo's Nest (play)

-One Flew Over the Cuckoo's Nest (1963) is a play based on Ken Kesey's 1962 novel of the same name.
+One Flew Over the Cuckoo's Nest (1963) is a play based on Ken Kesey's 1962 novel.
+The play had its Broadway debut in 1963 with an adaptation by Dale Wasserman starring Kirk Douglas as Randle McMurphy, a mental patient and Joan Tetzel as Nurse Ratched.
+The play had a Broadway revival in 2002 earning the Tony Award for Best Revival of a Play as well as a nomination for the Tony Award for Best Actor in a Play starring Gary Sinise.

-Productions
+Background

+The play is based on the 1962 novel by Ken Kesey.
+It was adapted by Dale Wasserman.

+Summary

+The plot revolves around mental hospital patient Randle McMurphy who leads a revolt against cold Nurse Ratched.

+Cast and characters

+Origin
-Dale Wasserman's stage adaptation, with music by Teiji Ito, made its Broadway preview on November 12, 1963, its premiere on November 13, and ran until January 25, 1964 for a total of one preview and 82 performances.
-Since then, the play has had two revivals: first off-Broadway in 1971, directed by Lee Sankowich with Danny DeVito as Martini, then as a Broadway production in 2001 with Gary Sinise as McMurphy.
-The film version One Flew Over the Cuckoo's Nest was released in 1975 and was based on the play, not on the novel.
-DeVito reprised his stage role in the film.

-The 1963–64 Broadway production starred Kirk Douglas as Randle Patrick McMurphy, Gene Wilder as Billy Bibbit, William Daniels as Harding, Ed Ames as "Chief" Bromden, Al Nesor as Martini, and Joan Tetzel as Nurse Ratched.
+Dale Wasserman's stage adaptation, with music by Teiji Ito, made its Broadway preview on November 12, 1963, its premiere on November 13, and ran until January 25, 1964, for a total of one preview and 82 performances.
+The 1963–64 Broadway production starred Douglas as Randle Patrick McMurphy, Gene Wilder as Billy Bibbit, William Daniels as Harding, Ed Ames as "Chief" Bromden, Al Nesor as Martini, and Joan Tetzel as Nurse Ratched.
 Douglas retained the rights to make a film version of One Flew Over the Cuckoo's Nest for a decade, but was unable to find a studio willing to make it with him.
 Eventually, he gave the rights to his son Michael, who succeeded in getting the film produced.
 At that time, Kirk Douglas was deemed too old for the role of McMurphy, and the role was given to Jack Nicholson.

+Productions

+Since then, the play has had two revivals: first off-Broadway in 1971, directed by Lee Sankowich with Danny DeVito as Martini and William Devane as McMurphy, then as a Broadway production in 2001 with Gary Sinise as McMurphy.
+The film version One Flew Over the Cuckoo's Nest was released in 1975, whose movie rights were secured through Kirk Douglas's rights to the play.
+DeVito reprised his stage role in the 1975 film of the same name directed by Milos Forman starring Jack Nicholson.

 In 1982 Greg Hersov directed a production at the Royal Exchange, Manchester with Jonathan Hackett as Randle McMurphy, Linda Marlowe as Nurse Ratched and Tim McInnerny as Billy Bibbitt.
 In April 1988, the Playhouse Theatre was the site for the first London production of One Flew Over the Cuckoo's Nest.
 The play was brought to the London stage by Cuckoo Productions, formed by Diane Hilton, Karin Parnaby, and Judy Kershaw.
 They raised £100,000 in 24 hours to bring the play to the London theatre.
 In 2001, the Steppenwolf Theatre Company produced a Broadway revival, winning the Tony Award for Best Play Revival.
 This production was directed by Terry Kinney and starred Gary Sinise, Amy Morton, Tim Sampson (playing Chief, his father Will Sampson's role in the film version), Eric Johner, and Ross Lehman.